todorgrigorov/receipt-scraper/README.md

 ## Usage

-The application consists of three main scripts:
+The application consists of three main scripts.

+Each script processes the output from the previous one, storing results in the `src/lidl/out` directory.

 1. Fetch receipt IDs: